kapilw25/focus_buddy/README.md

 ## 📝 Usage

 1. Start a new focus session from the dashboard
-2. Allow screen capture and microphone access
+2. Allow screen capture access
 3. Begin your work while Focus Buddy monitors in the background
 4. Receive gentle nudges and reminders to stay on task
 5. Review your session metrics when finished

 ## 🔒 Privacy

-- All screen captures and audio are processed through OpenAI's APIs
+- All screen captures are processed through OpenAI's APIs
 - No data is stored permanently beyond your local session logs
 - You can configure the frequency and type of monitoring to suit your comfort level